SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 This approach avoids accidental fallthrough from one case to another and makes for safer code that is clearer in its intent.

-Multiple matches for a single ``switch`` case can be separated by commas, and can be written over multiple lines if the list is long.
+Multiple matches for a single ``switch`` case can be separated by commas and can be written over multiple lines if the list is long.

 .. syntax-outline::